Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 ### Output files

 ##### parameters.d
-Column 1: log(alpha)
-Column 2: evidence
-Column 3: chi^2_r
-Column 4: N_g (number of good parameters)
-Column 5: alpha*S (S is the prior)
-Column 6: sum (the Occam term)
-Column 7: chi^2 (chi^2 = chi^2_r * mtot)
-Column 8: Iterations (before convergence)
-Column 9: mtot (number of datapoints)
-Column 10 and subsequent: refined parameter values

-The second line is the same, but with uncertainties in column 10 and subsequent lines
+prior and refined parameter values, as well as Chi-square, reduced Chi-square, final alpha, number of good parameters (Ng), number of fitted datapoints (M), evidence, constraint (S), and alpha*S.

 ##### prior.d
 Intensity calculated with the prior values, which are also the initial values in the fitting algorithm

 ##### fit.d
 Most probable fit after model refinement for all alpha-values.
-The last is the most probable fit

 ## Models

-Four models have been implemented so far
+Four models have been implemented so far:

 #### Nanodisc
 Name of model (for input file): nanodisc